HOMFLYPT homology of Coxeter links: Introduction

 The main result of this paper is the following:

 \begin{theorem} For any positive \(n,k\) we have

-where \(\calP\) is the Poincare polynomial for the triply graded homology \footnote{In this paper we use the term the triply graded homology for the homology theory from \cite{OR16}, it is expected that all known categorifications of HOMFLY-PT polynomial coincide. }. \end{theorem}
+where \(\calP\) is the Poincare polynomial for the triply graded homology \footnote{In this paper we use the term the triply graded homology for the homology theory from \cite{OR16}, it is shown in \cite{OblomkovRozansky20} that the homology from \cite{OR16} are to the triply-graded homology of \cite{KhR08a}. }. \end{theorem}